YePererva/CS6890/README.md

 # Abstract
 Project addresses challenge of extracting maximum power from microbial fuel cells (MFCs).
 AI-based approach, that involves use of Convolutional Neural Network (CNN), was developed and compared with standard technique called “Disturb & Observe” (D&O).
+Main purpose of project is to see if AI can be a tool to improve the MMPT.

 # Introduction
 Microbial Fuel Cell is an Bio-Electro-Chemical device that utilize exo-electrogenic abilities of certain bacteria strains in order to: